CGT union shuns TotalEnergies talks as French petrol crisis drags on | Headlines

 Transport Minister Clement Beaune told reporters on Friday it would take a few more days before the situation would return to normal.
 "The president has set a target for the middle of next week, we are working on that," he said.

 An ExxonMobil official told Reuters that at the Fos refinery loading and pumping had restarted, but that restarting the refinery would take time.
 The firm's Gravenchon refinery also remained offline.
-SPILLOVER EFFECT
+ExxonMobil's French business Esso later issued a statement saying it expected production to be back to normal at the two refineries "within two to three weeks".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)